 Personal financial planning, budgeting and setting goals for savings are all part of responsible money management.
 They help keep your finances healthy.
 At MYJAR this is our aim.
 If you do fall a bit short and have financial responsibilities that need to be met - we are determined to lead the way in responsible short-term lending.
-Our affordability checks and no rollover policy means we take steps to avoid lending money to our customers that they can’t comfortably afford to pay back.
+We run affordability and credit checks to see if customers can comfortably afford repayments, since we do not want customers to borrow more than they can easily afford to pay back.

 Warning: Late repayment can cause you serious money problems.
 For help, go to moneyadviceservice.org.uk